microsoft/FHIR-Converter/docs/how-to-guides/enable-template-store-integration.md

 In this how-to-guide, you learned how to configure the template store settings for the FHIR converter service to be able to use custom Liquid templates for conversion.

-To get started using your FHIR converter service, refer to the following documents:
+To get started with your FHIR converter service, refer to the following documents:

 * [Customize Liquid templates](customize-templates.md)
 * [Use FHIR converter APIs](use-convert-web-apis.md)